RadikeCosa/quotes-api/readme.md

 - **Retrieve Quotes:** Get random quotes or quotes by specific criteria.
 - **TypeScript:** Built with TypeScript for type safety and maintainability.
-- **Vercel Deployment:** Hosted on Vercel for easy deployment and scalability.
+- **Render Deployment:** Hosted on Render for easy deployment and scalability.

 ## 🛠️ Installation